AleefBilal/face-validation-verification/README.md

 2. **Process**:
    - Downloads the images from S3 (if `USE_S3=ON`).
    - Validates that each image contains exactly one face.
+   - Validate that given image is not AI generated image.
    - Extracts embeddings and calculates cosine similarity.

 3. **Output**: